 Now, Joel is a much more relaxed and confident child.
 His family and home are safer.

-Due to COVID-19 restrictions, the Children’s Safety Programme, which is usually run as a group activity, has had to be modified.
-We continue to work with children like Joel, providing support, information and safety plans.
+During the COVID-19 restrictions, the Children’s Safety Programme, which is usually run as a group activity, had to be modified.
+However, we continued to work with children like Joel, providing support, information and safety plans.

-Throughout the lockdown and COVID-19 restrictions, as incidences of family violence have increased, we are receiving more and more requests for assistance.
+Throughout the lock down, incidences of family violence increased.
+We are receiving more and more requests for assistance.
 Now, more than ever we need your support.

 *To ensure the privacy and safety of everyone concerned, names in this story have been changed and actors have been used for all photography.